Neurotypic-ai/magus-mark/README.md

 ## Components

-Obsidian Magic is a suite of tools that work together:
+Magus Mark is a suite of tools that work together:

 ### 1. Core Tagging Engine